Drzhivago264/Inference_Portal/README.md

 Explain:
 - Redis server fowards the message for the websockets that are used for real time chat.
 - SQL stores API key and model metadata using the default SQLlite shipped with Django.
-- API Rest Framework open endpoints for the webportal, the webportal then forward the user requests to GPU servers.
+- API Rest Framework opens endpoints for the webportal, the webportal then forward the user requests to GPU servers.
 - GPU servers do inference, each GPU server holds one model and uses vLLM to open endpoints.
 - Nginx is used as a proxy for the Django server and serve static files.
-- Django server runing Daphne or Gurnicorn + Daphne.
+- Django server are used to connect all components.

 Installation
 --------------

-First of all for start using django-inference-poratal you must download it using git
+First of all, for start using django-inference-poratal, you must download it using git

     git clone https://github.com/Drzhivago264/Inference_Portal.git